LinixPapa/MafiaBot/README.md

 # 𝚃𝙷𝙴 𝙼𝙰𝙵𝙸𝙰𝙱𝙾𝚃
 This is a userbot made for telegram.
 I made this userbot with help of all other userbots available in telegram.
 All credits goes to its Respective Owners....

-MafiaBot made by @H1M4N5HU0P.
+MafiaBot made by @LinixPapa.
 Supported by respective hellbot owner @Kraken_The_Badass.
 Join for update related info channel and group :- https://t.me/MafiaBot_Support THANKS FOR VISITING OUR REPO💖
 [![MAFIABOT LOGO](https://telegra.ph/file/75229ba894ef780332815.jpg)](https://t.me/MafiaBot_Support)